playframework/play-samples/README.md

 # Play REST API

-This is the project that goes along with the article.
+This is the example project for [Making a REST API in Play](http://developer.lightbend.com/guides/play-rest-api/index.html).

 ## Appendix